Super-expanders and warped cones: Results

 \subsection{Previous work}

-Warped cones were introduced by J.\ Roe \cite{Roe-cones} as a construction connecting compact dynamical systems with large scale geometry.
+Warped cones were introduced by J.\ Roe \cite{Roe-cones} as a construction relating compact dynamical systems with large scale geometry.
 Dru\k{t}u and Nowak \cite{Drutu-Nowak} noticed that a particularly interesting case is when the system has a spectral gap, conjecturing that it may yield new counterexamples to the coarse Baum--Connes conjecture.

 Following this direction, Nowak and the author \cite{Nowak-Sawicki} proved that for an action $\Gamma \acts Y$ with a spectral gap in $L^2(Y,\mu;X)$, the warped cone $\cO_\Gamma Y$ does not embed coarsely into $X$.
-If in addition the measure is Ahlfors-regular and the action is Lipschitz, they showed that the $X$-distortion of levels $tY\subseteq \cO_\Gamma Y$ is logarithmic.
+If in addition the measure is Ahlfors regular and the action is by Lipschitz homeomorphisms, they showed that the $X$-distortion of levels $tY \in \cO_\Gamma Y$ is logarithmic.

-Subsequently, under similar assumptions, Vigolo \cite{Vigolo} showed that for spectral gaps in $L^2(Y,\mu;\ell_2)$, levels $tY$ are quasi-isometric to an expander (this implies the above results for $X=\ell_2$) and that it is a sufficient and necessary condition.
+Subsequently, assuming a condition equivalent to a spectral gap in $L^2(Y,\mu;\ell^2)$, Vigolo \cite{Vigolo} showed under similar hypotheses that the levels $tY$ are quasi-iso\-met\-ric to an expander (this implies the above result for $X$ being a Hilbert space) and that it is a sufficient and necessary condition.

-Theorem \ref{main} combines advantages of the main results of \cite{Nowak-Sawicki} and \cite{Vigolo}: on one hand, it applies to all Banach spaces, and on the other, it gives a characterisation of expansion rather than a criterion for distortion or non-embeddability.
+\cref{main} combines advantages of the main results of \cite{Nowak-Sawicki} and \cite{Vigolo}: on the one hand, it applies to all Banach spaces, and on the other, it gives a characterisation of expansion rather than a criterion for distortion or non-embeddability.